Pi2048/havedane/INSTALL.md

 Run `newaliases` to process the aliases file.

 Put the three Python scripts {do,dont,wrong}-havedane-net.py[^2] in the /root/bin directory and make them world-executable.
+Make sure the user postfix can reach them, by making /root and /root/bin readable and executable for others too.

 Reload the mail transfer agent: `sudo service postfix reload`.